 You'll only need a few simple ingredients to make this delicious lime and mint drink.
 Let's discuss the key ingredients and get started!

 - Sparkling Water: I used lime-flavored Perrier to add an extra layer of flavor to this recipe, but you can also use plain or cucumber and lime.

 - Simple Syrup: This simple medley of white sugar and water will sweeten the drink without adding gritty sugar crystals that won't dissolve.

 - Lime Juice: Make sure to freshly squeeze your own with a citrus press or reamer.
 Fresh juice is ten times better than canned or bottled!

 How to Make

-Gather the rest of the ingredients for our lime and mint drink.
+Gather the ingredients for our lime and mint drink.
 You'll need plain simple syrup, sparkling mineral water, lime juice, and the steeped syrup.
 Cut some citrus slices and cucumber pieces for the garnish.